Mark Elderkin

 Elderkin was a child prodigy of the clarinet.
-He graduated from Haas School of Business with an MBA and Boston University with a BS in Systems Engineering.
+He graduated from UC Berkeley Haas School of Business with an MBA and Boston University with a BS in Systems Engineering.
+He has served on the Board of GLAAD and mentors young entrepreneurs.

 Elderkin lives in Ft.
-Lauderdale, Florida with his husband Jeff and daughter Chloe.
+Lauderdale, Florida and West Hollywood, California with his husband Jeff Bennett.
+His daughter Chloe Bennett Elderkin is a student at University of Southern California Leonard Davis School of Gerontology.